Distance

 And just like that, you’ve made it to your destination.

-The scenery instantly transforms from dry buckwheat to wooded pine trees and green grass.
+The scenery instantly transforms from dry buckwheat to pine trees and vibrant green grass.

 The day that we visited had extremely clear skies.
-We were able to see everything from the Cleveland National Forest to Catalina Island and the Santa Monica Mountains, and hopefully you will too!
+We were able to see everything from the Cleveland National Forest to Catalina Island and the Palos Verdes, and hopefully you will too!

 The hills closest to the ocean in the image below are the Rolling Hills in Rancho Palos Verdes.